pgorman/dangerjaunt/minirules.md

 Costs in lab glass, exotic substances, and consultations with sages can reach staggering totals, especially for high-level spells.
 For each 10% cumulative chance of success, the cost for first-level spells is 1,000 gp, second-level 2,000 gp, third 4,000 gp, fourth 8,000 gp, fifth 16,000 gp, and sixth-level spells cost 32,000 gp.

-At then end of the minimum number of weeks, the player rolls percentile dice to check the success or failure of the research.
+After the minimum number of weeks, the player rolls percentile dice to check the success or failure of the research.
 Success means the magic-user adds the spell to his spell books, and can share it (or not!) with other mages.
 Failure means the research drags on for at least one more week, at the end of which the player makes another roll.
 After a failure, the magic-user may increase funding to improve chances of success on the next check.